 ATP Synthase, an Energy-Generating Rotary Motor Engine

-Discovery Institute recently released a stunning animation (different from the one above) of the mechanics of ATP synthase, a biomechanical power generator found almost ubiquitously across life.
-The video above offers another glimpse of the engineering prowess of this amazing molecular machine.
+Discovery Institute recently released a stunning animation of the mechanics of ATP synthase, a biomechanical power generator found almost ubiquitously across life.
+Let's consider the engineering prowess of this amazing molecular machine.

 ATP synthase has been described as "a splendid molecular machine," and "one of the most beautiful" of "all enzymes" (Boyer, 1997).
 This "bona fide rotary dynamo machine" (Mulkidjanian et al., 2007) is the key enzyme involved in the biochemical process known as oxidative phosphorylation, which is very closely coupled to the electron transport chain since the electrochemical proton gradient that is produced by electron transport supplies the energy necessary for the production of the ATP from adenosine diphosphate (ADP) and a phosphate group.
 The ATP synthase machine is able to crank out approximately 100 ATP molecules per second.
 With its near-100% efficiency, far surpassing human technology, ATP synthase manifests clear evidence not merely of engineering but of brilliant engineering.
 A recent paper in Nature offered a "resolution map of the H+-driven ATP synthase from Thermus thermophilus obtained by electron cryomicroscopy of single particles in ice," (Lau and Rubinstein, 2012).